fictorial/stem-presentation/README.md

 How can the computer guess it in 10 or fewer guesses?
 First, let's see if it can!

-> Have a kid write down a number between 1 and 1000
+> Have someone write down a number between 1 and 1000
 > Go through the HIGH, LOW loop
 > Show how it works.